eu-digital-identity-wallet/eudi-lib-android-wallet-core/docs/wallet-core/eu.europa.ec.eudi.wallet.document/-document-extensions/-default-key-unlock-data.md

 #### Return

-the default AndroidKeystoreKeyUnlockData for the Document instance
+the default AndroidKeystoreKeyUnlockData for the Document instance if document requires user authentication

 #### See also